Long-range Meta-path Search on Large-scale Heterogeneous Graphs: The Proposed Method

-Here $\hat{\mathcal{S}}$ is the set of indexes of searched meta-paths, and $\concat$ denotes the concatenation operation for semantic fusion.
-Unlike existing HGNNs like SeHGNN, the architecture of the target-net does not contain neighbor attention and semantic attention.
-Apart from executing the mean neighbor aggregation in pre-processing step and the simple concatenation operation, consisting of pure MLPs also makes the target-net more efficient.
+Here, $\concat$ denotes the concatenation operation.
+Unlike existing HGNNs, the architecture of the target-net does not contain neighbor attention and semantic attention.
+Instead, the parametric modules consist of pure MLPs.
+The training objective is shown in Appendix~\ref{sec:objective}.